 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||20.6%|

 Online Insulator Programs

-In the 2018-2019 academic year, 2 schools offered some type of insulator program.
+In 2020-2021, 2 schools offered a insulator program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (Less Than 1 Year)||0||0|

 |Certificate (1-2 years)||2||0|

 |Doctor’s Degree (Professional Practice)||0||0|

 The median salary for a insulator grad is $53,180 per year.
 This is based on the weighted average of the most common careers associated with the major.